where-to-eat

 Jerez de la Frontera

 The sherry capital offers bodega tours, tapas bars, and a food culture shaped by centuries of wine production.
 The tabancos (traditional sherry bars) are unmissable.
+It's about 85 km from Seville, roughly an hour's drive.

-Huelva and the Iberian pig
+Huelva and the Iberian Pig

 Cordoba